 In the last installment we focused mainly on back pain prevention and treatment.
 Another common medical problem encountered by bass anglers is overuse injury.
+I’m going to talk about preventing bass fishing overuse injuries today.
 Most commonly this involves the upper extremities.
 Today we will focus on prevention and treatment of these ailments which can lead to pain, weakness, poor performance and even surgery.
 Stretching, technique and proper equipment can help lower your risk of pain or long term problems.

 As far as on the water prevention and treatment, proper technique can play a large role in preventing problems.
 Proper ergonomics can reduce strain.
 When casting or pitching try to rotate the rod and reel to the side so that your wrist flexes and extends naturally.
 Flexing towards and away from your palm is much more natural than pinky to thumb (if that makes sense- easier to demonstrate) and will prevent tendon strain.
 Also keeping your rod close to your body when pitching reduces shoulder strain, and avoiding rotation at the elbow can save you discomfort as well.
 Try to keep your movement minimal and allow your equipment to do the work (that’s why we pay big money for the stuff after all).
 Strengthening your forearm and hand grips by light weight lifting, stress ball squeezing, will help protect the joints as well.